 All this information can be broken down into the four steps for client onboarding:

 A network administrator can look into the individual steps to understand how clients fail to connect and cause the dashboard to trigger anomalies.

 This graph is developed in correlation with our smart threshold-based alert.
 The new graph UI will only show up if the smart threshold-based alert is enabled for a given network they are not available on by default.
-This feature can be enabled by contacting your sales/account team and requesting the feature for your networks.

 The Map tab initially displays a color-coded map of APs.
 Hovering over an AP will display a pop-up showing the AP name, number of clients that have had >50% of connection attempts to that AP fail, and the percentage of total clients affected by connection issues.
 This information can be filtered by SSID, AP tag, and frequency band.
 As each AP experiences more client connection issues, it will change color: